 A Year Theme is one word or a short sentence which denotes your goals of the year.
 For me, it is a tradition that I’ve implemented to make the best of said new year.
 It provides structure and empowers to make decisions which improve your life.
 It is important that a theme is positively formulated, so it helps to create a better situation in a specific area of your life.
 In other words, it should imply personal growth.

 As a sidenote: the concept of a Year Theme can be a bit “new-agey”, but you can make it as spiritual as you want.
 I just want to explain it in the best possible way with a minimal amount of fuzzy-wuzzyness to it.
-Let’s start with a video and move on from there.
+Let’s start with a video which explains a Theme in 7 minutes.

 You might be wondering: “why use a Year Theme.
 My New Year’s Resolution works fine!”

 If your yearly Resolution works then I am happy for you.
-Though it might be that your resolution is not a Resolution but more of a Theme.
-Let me know how that works, because that is something I’m curious about!
+Though it might be that your Resolution is not a Resolution but more of a Theme.
+To put it in one sentence: A Resolution is (often) too specific and narrows your options while a Theme does not.

 A Year Theme is deliberately vague.
 This is to help empower you.
-Make your decisions easier the moment you need to make them.
+Make your decisions easier in the moment you need to make them.
 As an example, the user of “Joyful Movement” Theme can go to a dance club, do Tai Chi or go out for frequent walks.
 Anything that makes you more joyful is allowed.
-And if a friend asks you to join at the Fast Food place and you cannot say no, take note of that but bend it into a reward.
-Make you feel like something you earned by walking of taking your bike to the restaurant.
+And if a friend asks you to join at the Fast Food place and you find you cannot say no, take note of that but bend it into a reward.
+Make you feel like the Fast Food is something you earned by walking or taking your bike to the restaurant.
 Incorporate movement in your lifestyle, whatever it may be.
 Mosty important here is your mindset: Do not consider the above example as cheating, but as a form of compensation to make incremental improvements.

 Creating a Year Theme